 Projects related to Tarkka and STATUS development

 BalticAIMS was a project of the Baltic+ program funded by the European Space Agency (ESA), which aims to demonstrate the use of satellite observations for maritime spatial planning together with other geospatial data and in situ observations.
-Summer and autumn 2022 were the piloting periods of the project, during which new materials and functionalities will be added to Tarkka.
-Please find more information about the available datasets here.
+Summer and autumn 2022 were the piloting periods of the project, during which new materials and functionalities were added to Tarkka (more information on the available datasets).
 Other project partners were Brockmann Consult (BC) and Brockmann Geomatics Sweden (BG).
+The project received additional funding in September 2024.
+During the extension we will add more materials and functionalities to Tarkka.

 The CorEO project was funded by VM’s robotics program that focused on enhancing environmental monitoring by automating the processing of satellite observations.
-In the CorEO project, the Gallery section was developed, where the areas of particular interest and cloudless observations are highlighted.
+In the CorEO project, the Gallery section was developed.
+The Gallery provides clodless observtions of areas (lakes, coastal regions) of particular interest.

 FPCUP - Tailored downstream applications/products–from Copernicus to coastal and inland water monitoring.
 In the project a user survey was performed and additional datasets have been added to the Tarkka.
 The FPCUP project is financed by the European Commission under the FPA no.: 275/G/GRO/COPE/17/10042

-The MAAMERI project was a YM-funded Water Protection Improvement Program project, the main theme of which was to strengthen the knowledge base for improving the state of coastal waters in the Archipelago Sea area.
-During the MAAMERI project, Tarkka has developed, among other things accurate surface temperature data (updated to Tarkka in 2021) supplemented by new reference stations for the Archipelago Sea, through which a series of satellite observation time periods will be developed throughout the project and in the future.
+The MAAMERI project is a Water Protection Improvement Program project, funded by Ministry of the Environment.
+The main theme of the project was to strengthen the knowledge base for improving the state of coastal waters in the Archipelago Sea area.
+During the MAAMERI project, there has been developed, among other things

 WQeMS was an international EU Horizon 2020 funded project.
 In Finland, the project focuses on providing satellite and in situ observations of water quality from Lake Pien-Saimaa.
 Data measured by the automatic station is also included.
-The observations are published through the Tarkka service.
-See here for more information.
-The main website of the project is here.
+The observations are published through the Tarkka service (more information).
+The main website of the project provides information on international effort of the project.
 This project has received funding from the European Union’s Horizon 2020 Research and Innovation Action programme under Grant Agreement No 101004157.

 Other relevant projects in the recent years have been: